This 10,000-word guide will help you convert your Pinterest personal account to business and to set it up to skyrocket your traffic.

 Log into the site and interact with the pins that show up in your specially created smart feed.
 And finally, make sure your links work.

 The entire point of a blog post headline is to get people to read the next sentence.
-Similarly, a juicy or compelling headline goes a long way towards getting repins and likes on Pinterest.
+Similarly, a juicy or compelling headline goes a long way towards getting repins and likes.

-You can have the best post in the world, with a great headline, but if your pin graphic is ugly it isn’t going to do well on Pinterest.
+You can have the best post in the world, with a great headline, but if your pin graphic is ugly it isn’t going to do well.

 Here are some best practices for creating pin-worthy graphics: